- 1 Disadvantage Structure

 e.x.
 A cyborg PC having a Disadvantage to merely represent the possibility of hacking them is likewise unacceptable.
 A skilled hacker is already presumed to able to hack a cyborg's systems if the paradigm is remotely compatible.
 It would, in fact, be an abuse of Implicit Limitations to insist that, for example, a cyborg character from Ghost in the Shell, where cyborgs are hacked all the time, can't be hacked by thematically appropriate means all of a sudden, just because they didn't take a “hackable” Disadvantage.
 In that case, a hacking defense Advantage would be appropriate instead.
 If that cyborg stepped up their Disadvantage, such that they could be adversely affected by broadcasting or jacking them with a generic computer virus, or perhaps whose security has such gaping holes that just about anyone could gain access with easily acquired equipment, they'd be more likely to pass muster.
 Think of Ghost in the Shell's thriving black market of hackware that gets sold to untrained mafia thugs and common thieves.

 Outright Crippling Disadvantages

 Lastly, there are Disadvantages that are so overwhelmingly disabling to the character that it becomes uncomfortable for other players to invoke them, because it would likely result in a very dirty instant win.
 Having a weak point that instantly defeats you, or having a vulnerable and comatose body somewhere else like in the Matrix, are examples of Disadvantages which technically read as valid flaws, but which will never come up, because very few people will be willing to invoke these kinds of automatically crippling triggers.
-These may still be used, especially as demanded by an FC's canon, but may only ever be Minor Disadvantages, and do not count towards a three Disadvantage minimum.
+These may still be used, especially as demanded by an FC's canon, but may only ever be Fluff Disadvantages, and do not count towards a two Disadvantage minimum.

 A Discourse on Heroism and Villainy as Flaws